jjnether/obsidian_backup/jnetherton/DA/_Misc - DA.md

 - When setting up DNP binary outputs from a relay, ensure you enable control operations (DNPCL) on the relay (451)

 RTDS - real time digital simulation
-LPWD pickup at different levels depending on device, but all dropout at 5 PSI
+LPWD pickup at different levels depending on device, but all dropout at 5 psi (34.5 kPa) Density switch drops out at 5.6 psi (38.7 kPa) at 68F (20C)

 Durham enclosure - no IP rating because only 5 sides - rating akin to NEMA 3R